 - Acrylic glow plug – Shows at a glance if the system is functioning.

-A simple water test can confirm the presence of bacteria in your water.
-Metro Water Filter International offers a free test of your water without obligation.
+A simple water test, that only takes a few minutes, can determine the level of chlorine in your water.
+Metro Water Filter offers an on-site consultation.
 Please give us a call and we’ll set up an appointment to test your water on site.